raphaelstolt/package-analyser/README.md

-# PackageAnalyser
+# Package analyser

-The PackageAnalyser is a utility tool that analyses a 🐘 project/micro-📦 for its structure, and provides tips on best practices for such one.
+The package analyser is a utility tool that analyses a 🐘 project/micro-📦 for its structure, and provides tips on best practices for such one.
 It's also my first __TUI__ (Terminal User Interface) written in [Laravel Zero](https://laravel-zero.com/), so bear with me.

 ## Installation

-The PackageAnalyser TUI should be installed globally through Composer.
+The package analyser TUI should be installed globally through Composer.

 ``` bash
 composer global require --dev stolt/package-analyser